jorgebucaran/hyperapp/README.md

 </details>

 #### Lifecycle Methods
-Functions that can be attached to your virtual HTML nodes to access their real DOM elements.
+The lifecycle methods are functions that can be attached to virtual nodes in order to access their real DOM elements.

 * oncreate(e : `HTMLElement`)
 * onupdate(e : `HTMLElement`)